Cultural capital: Science capital

 In the UK, Louise Archer and colleagues (2015) developed the concept of science capital.
 The concept of science capital draws from the work of Bourdieu, particularly his studies focusing on the reproduction of social inequalities in society.
-Science capital is made up of science-related cultural capital and social capital as well as habitus.
-It encapsulates the various influences that a young person's life experiences can have on their science identity and participation in science-related activities.
-The empirical work on science capital builds from a growing body of data into students' aspirations and attitudes to science, including University College London's ASPIRES Research and King's College London's Enterprising Science.
+Science capital comprises science-related cultural capital and social capital as well as habitus.
+It encompasses how a young person's experiences can shape their science identity and participation in science-related activities.
+The empirical work on science capital builds on a growing body of data on students' aspirations and attitudes to science, including University College London's ASPIRES Research and King's College London's Enterprising Science.

-The concept of science capital was developed as a way to understand why these science-related resources, attitudes and aspirations led some children to pursue science, while others did not.
-The concept provides policy makers and practitioners with a useful framework to help understand what shapes young people's engagement with (and potential resistance to) science.
+The concept of science capital was developed to understand why these science-related resources, attitudes and aspirations led some children to pursue science, while others did not.
+The concept provides policymakers and practitioners with a useful framework to help understand what shapes young people's engagement with (and potential resistance to) science.